(2017 - 2019)

 Largest Convention Ever

 The Rowlands Administration held the largest annual convention in CCR history in 2018 with over 220 attendees.
 It was hosted at UC Santa Barbara, the first convention to be hosted on a campus in several years.
 Milo Yiannopoulos was the keynote banquet speaker.
-Other notable speakers included National Republican Committeeman Shawn Steele, David Blair, and Cabot Phillips, among others.
+Other notable speakers included National Republican Committeeman Shawn Steel, David Blair, and Cabot Phillips, among others.
 After the opening convention speech by Ms. Rowlands, a number of CRs walked out to protest her leadership.
 Rowlands, however, was re-elected decisively.
 Notable legislation adopted at convention included a new CCR constitution, which added the San Diego Vice Chair and the Judicial Board, among other things.

 News Coverage, Deployments, and Lawsuit Wins